bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 }
 ```

 If the purchase was successful, the response returns a status of success.
-The order is then automatically moved to an Awaiting Fulfillment status.
+The order is then automatically moved to an **Awaiting Fulfillment** status.
 If you get a different response, see [Error codes](#error-codes) for troubleshooting.

 In the case of store credit and gift certificates:
-* If store credit and/or gift certificate covers the entire order amount, the order will be moved to an Awaiting Fulfillment status.
+* If store credit and/or gift certificate covers the entire order amount, the order will be moved to an **Awaiting Fulfillment** status.
-* The order will stay in Pending status until it is fully paid.
-You can make the remaining order payment using other payment methods (credit card, stored card, or store PayPal account) in the next payment request.
+* The order will stay in **Pending** status until it is fully paid.
+You can make the remaining order payment using other payment methods (credit card, stored card, or stored PayPal account) in the next payment request.

 ## Credit cards